-- The valid value range of MTU is $500 \sim 1500$. - The Multicast sends a stream to the multicast group address and allows multiple clients to acquire the stream at the same time by requesting a copy from the multicast group address.
-Before utilizing this function, you have to enable the Multicast function of your router. - 3.
-Click Save to save the above settings.
+- The valid value range of MTU is 1280 ~ 1500. - The Multicast sends a stream to the multicast group address and allows multiple clients to acquire the stream at the same time by requesting a copy from the multicast group address.
+Before utilizing this function, you have to enable the Multicast function of your router. - A reboot is required for the settings to take effect.